How To Brine Meat—The Ultimate Guide

 Think chicken breasts, pork chops, and that Thanksgiving turkey.
 All of these get a flavor and texture boost from brining.

-Cuts of already well-marbled meat, such as filet mignon, porterhouse steak, or ribeye, do not need to be brined.
+Cuts of well-marbled meat, such as filet mignon, porterhouse steak, or ribeye, do not need to be brined.
 They have plenty of flavor, just as they are.

 You’ll want to make sure that the cut of meat you are buying isn’t already injected with a salt solution.
 Most boneless prepackaged poultry in the grocery store has been pre-brined.
 You may have seen a label that mentions that there is a salt or sodium solution.
 Pre-brining is part of the commercial packing process.